Boundedness in families with applications to arithmetic hyperbolicity: Introduction

 \begin{conjecture}[Vojta's conjecture] A projective variety $X$ over $k$ is of general type over $k$ if and only if it is pseudo-algebraically hyperbolic over $k$. \end{conjecture}

-To motivate our next result, let $S$ be an integral variety over a field $k$ and let $X \to S$ be a projective morphism whose generic fibre $X_{{K(S)}}$ is of general type.
+To motivate our next result, let $S$ be an integral variety over $k$ and let $X \to S$ be a projective morphism whose generic fibre $X_{{K(S)}}$ is of general type.
 Then, for a general $s$ in $S(k)$, the projective scheme $X_s$ is of general type by Nakayama's theorem (Theorem \ref{thm:nakayama}).
 Vojta's conjecture (Conjecture \ref{conj:vojta}) predicts that pseudo-algebraic hyperbolicity specialises in a similar way that varieties of general type do.
 Our next result verifies part of this prediction.
-This result is proven in Section \ref{section:zco}.
+This result is a consequence of Proposition \ref{prop:specialising_hyperbolicity}.

 \begin{theorem}[Specialising pseudo-algebraic hyperbolicity] Let $S$ be an integral variety over $k$ and let $X \to S$ be a projective morphism whose generic fibre $X_{ {K(S)}}$ is pseudo-algebraically hyperbolic.
-Then, for a very general $s$ in $S(k)$, the projective scheme $X_s$ is pseudo-algebraically hyperbolic. \end{theorem}
+Then, for a very general $s$ in $S(k)$, the projective scheme $X_s$ is pseudo-algebraically hyperbolic over $k(s)$.
+(That is, there are countably many proper closed subsets $\Delta_i\subset S(k)$ such that, for every $s$ in $S(k)\setminus \cup_{i=1}^\infty \Delta_i$, the projective scheme $X_s$ is pseudo-algebraically hyperbolic over $k(s)$.)\end{theorem}

 Moreover, since being of general type persists over field extensions, our next result is also in accordance with Vojta's conjecture (Conjecture \ref{conj:vojta}).

 \begin{theorem}[Persistence of pseudo-algebraic hyperbolicity] Let $k\subset L$ be an extension of algebraically closed fields of characteristic zero.
 If $X$ is a pseudo-algebraically hyperbolic projective variety over $k$, then $X_L$ is pseudo-algebraically hyperbolic over $L$. \end{theorem}